Shredder (Teenage Mutant Ninja Turtles): Other appearances

 In the anime adaptation Mutant Turtles: Choujin Densetsu-hen, the backstory from the original cartoon was preserved.
 Unlike the rest of the main cast, Shredder's appearance was changed to match the Supermutants Shredder toy that was being sold at that time.
 The manga explained this by saying his original outfit was destroyed in a battle with the Turtles and Krang created the new armor for him.
 Shredder also gains the ability to transform into the dragon Devil Shredder using the Mutanite crystals he stole from the Neutrinos.
 With the energy from the evil sprite Dark Mu, he was later able to transform into the gigantic Dark Devil Shredder.
 In the second volume of the anime, he gets his Tiger Spirit Metal Mutant armor.
 He was voiced by Kiyoyuki Yanada.

 Shredder also made a guest appearance in an episode of the YouTube show Death Battle.
 In the episode, his weapons and abilities were analyzed against X-Men villain Silver Samurai.
 In the end, Shredder proved himself the better fighter and beat his opponent.

-Shredder appears an operator for the KorTac faction in Call of Duty: Modern Warfare II.
+Shredder appears as a limited-time purchasable character for the KorTac faction in the first-person shooter video game Call of Duty: Modern Warfare II.
+This version of the character is based on the original comic book appearance.

+A Colonel Ch'rell appears in the IDW comics as a member of the Utrom military, kept in stasis in the Technodrome.

-In the Disney film Chip 'n Dale: Rescue Rangers, an arm from the 1987 Shredder appears as one of the components in Sweet Pete's amalgated form.
-Jim Cummings, who was an understudy for Shredder in the 1987 series, briefly provides Sweet Pete's voice during his fight with Chip and Dale, credited as "Shredder Arm".
+In the 2022 direct-to-streaming Disney+ film Chip 'n Dale: Rescue Rangers, an arm from the 2003 Shredder appears as one of the components in Sweet Pete's amalgamated form.
+Jim Cummings, who was an understudy for Shredder in the 1987 series, briefly reprised his role and provides Sweet Pete's voice during his fight with Chip and Dale, credited as "Shredder Arm".